-The position covers a wide range of tasks, routine and complex, relying on a broad understanding of the Faculty's mission, goals and structure and of the University policy and procedures relevant to departmental administration.
+A detailed working knowledge of policies and procedures in this area is essential.
+A broad understanding of the Faculty's mission, goals and structure and of the University policy and procedures relevant to admissions and student support is also required.